 COVID-19 has forced every business to make drastic operational changes including reducing staff hours, removing all nonessential in-person contact, and (when possible) allowing your employees to work remotely.

-While adjusting to this work-from-home set-up, you and your employees are realizing how critical it is to have the right computing devices to efficiently complete your workload.
+While recovering to this work-from-home set-up, you and your employees are realizing how critical it is to have the right computing devices to efficiently complete your workload.
 Which leads us to the question of the day: is Apple or PC right for your new remote work environment?

 You’re not the only one asking.
 As you probably noticed after your Google search, it’s a common blog topic.
 And with good reason, because the reality is, the answer isn’t the same for everybody.